cellular-security/cellular-security.github.io/index.md

 #### [RANsacked](/ransacked) - Domain-Informed LTE/5G RAN-Core Fuzzing

-Cellular networks have become critical to daily communication and emergency services.
+Cellular networks are critical to daily communication and emergency services.
 At the same time, the internals of cellular protocols have increased in complexity through successive generations.
 This increased complexity raises the likelihood of bugs and vulnerabilities in cellular deployments, and adversaries have more access to these networks than ever before: